Riemannian metrics on differentiable stacks: The stack perspective

+As an immediate consequence of previous result and the linearization of proper Lie groupoids by exponential maps we get the following:

-\begin{proposition}[Stacky Tubular Neighborhood] A metric on a separated stack $\X$ yields tubular neighborhood around any embedded substack $\Y\subset \X$ by the exponential maps. \end{proposition}
+\begin{proposition}[Stacky Tubular Neighborhood] A metric on a separated stack $[M/G]$ yields a tubular neighborhood around any embedded substack $[S/G_S]$ by the exponential maps. \end{proposition}

 Note that non-full subgroupoids do not define substacks, and therefore, weak linearization of groupoids does not translate into tubular neighborhoods.
-The exponential $\exp_{[\eta]}:\nu(\Y)\dashto \X$. may not be defined over any open substack if $\X$ is not separated.
-This is why we require $\X$ to be separated in previous proposition.

-We also have stacky versions of linearization of submersions and Ehresmann's Theorem, which generalize and encompass all the previous linearization and rigidity results.
-The preliminary version, without the properness assumption, is:
+In \cite{dhdm} we will address the issue of the independence of the stacky exponential map with respect to the groupoid metric representing it.